tuantvk/rnmaestro/README.md

 | Flutter      | ✅ |
 | Web Views    | ✅ |

-Personally, I like using Maestro for mobile app testing.
+I like using Maestro for mobile app testing.
 Installing and writing tests is also very easy for all those who do not know how to use the Casio FX-570 calculator.
 In this example, I will guide you to install and write some common test cases.
 I use Mac OS and a simple app written in React Native.

 ## Setting up the development environment and initializing the app

 First, you must have the application to be tested.
-To create a React Native project, you can refer to the full steps at [Setting up the development environment](https://reactnative.dev/docs/environment-setup).
+To create a React Native project, you can refer to the full steps in [Setting up the development environment](https://reactnative.dev/docs/environment-setup).

 Assuming you already have the environment, proceed with initializing the application: